Dr Samantha van Beurden

 van Beurden*, S. B., Dalal, H., Greaves, C. J., Doherty, P., & Taylor, R. (2019) REACH-HF Beacon Site Project: Development and evaluation of a network of practice for the implementation of home-based heart failure rehabilitation across the UK.
 South West regional meeting of the Society for Academic Primary Care, Southampton, UK

 van Beurden*, S. B., Greaves, C. J., Smith, J. R., & Abraham, C. (2015).
 Identifying Techniques for Modifying Impulsive Influences on Eating Behaviour: A systematic review.
-Presented at the 29th Conference of the European Health Psychology Society, Limassol, Cyprus.
+29th Conference of the European Health Psychology Society, Limassol, Cyprus.

 van Beurden*, S. B., Greaves, C. J., Smith, J. R., & Abraham, C. (2014).
 Identifying Impulse Management Techniques to Support Eating Behaviour Change: A Systematic Review.
-Presented at the UK Society for Behavioural Medicine 10th Annual Scientific Meeting, Nottingham, UK.
+UK Society for Behavioural Medicine 10th Annual Scientific Meeting, Nottingham, UK.

 van Beurden*, S. B., Simmons, S., Mewse, A., Abraham, C., Tang, J., & Greaves, C. J. (2014).
 Patient Experiences of Free Internet-Based Weight Loss Interventions.
 Presented at the 28th Conference of the European Health Psychology Society, Innsbruck, Austria.